 Sociologists often say that gender is partly a performance.
 How we talk and laugh and what we say; how we stand, sit, and move; how we dress, wear our hair, and adorn our faces and bodies with make up and accessories — all these things are gendered.
 Insofar as we follow the rule that we perform in ways that match our genitalia, male-bodied and female-bodied people will seem more different, more “opposite,” than they really are.

 Today I stumbled across another really striking example of gender performance.
 This one involves model Erika Linder doing both masculinity and femininity in a commercial for JC Jeans Company.
 What is striking to me is how she does gender with her face.
 It reveals that the “sexy model face” isn’t built into our DNA, bone structure, or psychology, but projected.
 Here are two stills, both Erika Linder; the whole commercial is embedded below.

 Here are two more from her Unique Models page:

 H/t Ms. Magazine.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.